 1. Offshore trusts typically cost $5-10,000 a year to maintain

-2. If you have committed a fraudulent conveyance, most judges now put you in jail until you comply with a court order to bring the money back into the United States.
+2. If you have committed a fraudulent transfer, most judges now put you in jail until you comply with a court order to bring the money back into the United States.

 Offshore trusts for real estate work even less well:

-And while setting up a structure and transferring assets into it well before a problem arises is the best advice, the issue of “fraudulent conveyance” still will come up because there is a 4-5-year statute of limitations for any transfer if you do not get paid for it.
+And while setting up a structure and transferring property into it well before a problem arises is the best advice, the issue of “fraudulent transfer” still will come up because there is a 4-year statute of limitations for any transfer if you do not get paid for it.

-This means that, even if you take action before a lawsuit happens, but less than four – five years from the transfer of the assets, you could still be at risk of a fraudulent conveyance claim.
-So, if you take the wrong advice from an asset protection attorney, you could lose more than “just money,” you could be held civilly and criminally liable taking advice from every 3rd lawyer who claims to be “the Asset Protection Lawyer Expert.”
-Most lawyers use the “gifting method” to transfer assets.
+This means that, even if you take action before a lawsuit happens, but less than four years from the transfer of the property, you could still be at risk of a fraudulent conveyance claim.
+So, if you take the wrong advice from an attorney, you could lose more than “just money,” you could be held civilly and criminally liable taking advice from every 3rd lawyer who claims to be “the Expert.”
+Most lawyers use the “gifting method” to transfer money or property.
 “GIFTING” is a Fraudulent Conveyance.